My research explores how Artificial Intelligence (AI) and Bayesian -and Non-Bayesian- learning reshape entrepreneurship and innovation.

 (available at SSRN)

-What role does AI play in entrepreneurial decision making?
-We explore this question by analyzing the impact of AI predictive tools on the performance of a large sample of US startups.
-We exploit the random release of Google Analytics 4 (GA4) which introduced AI predictive tools especially useful for mobile app developers.
-Leveraging this shock in a difference-in-differences model, we find that post-GA4-release there is a boost in customer acquisition.
-However, the positive premium is driven by the upper tail of the treatment effect distribution, and not by marginal improvements.
-These effects are largest for innovative startups led by highly skilled founders.
-Shedding light on the mechanisms, we show that GA4 boosts the productivity of A/B testing tools.
-Overall, these findings suggest that AI predictive tools are useful for complementing skilled human capital in formulating new testable business hypotheses, especially relevant for the detection of breakthroughs.
+What role does AI play in entrepreneurial decision-making?
+We explore this question by exploiting large-scale data on US startups and the random release of Google Analytics 4 (GA4), which introduced AI tools especially beneficial for mobile app developers.
+Leveraging this shock in a difference-in-differences model, we find that the GA4 release significantly boosted customer acquisition, with the performance gains from AI adoption driven by the upper tail of the treatment effect distribution.
+These effects are most pronounced for innovative startups led by highly skilled founders.
+A survey of tech founders and an ad hoc experiment elucidate the mechanism: Entrepreneurs rely on causal theories to extract values from AI-detected data anomalies to generate valuable innovations.
+Our findings underscore the selective tailwind effect of AI in complementing skilled human capital to generate breakthroughs.

 The Devil is in The Tails.
 Entrepreneurial Uncertainty and Strategic Changes: Evidence from a Field Experiment in India